janispritzkau/mcproto/README.md

 A small implementation of the Minecraft Protocol written in Typescript.
 It provides a functionality to decode or encode packets and has a `Connection` class which keeps track of the connection state, compression and encryption.
+It supports version 1.12.2 and 1.13.2.

 This implementation doesn't automatically decode all packets, it does decode packets that change the state or type of the connection